 Set and shot on the island of Madeira, Female Vampire has even more in common with pornography then Plaisir a Trois.
 For a start, it’s more explicit.
 Indeed, it’s probably the most explicit film Franco had made to this point, with the familiar exposed crotches now supplemented with an array of open-legged shots of Romay.
 The aforementioned fellatio is also graphically depicted, albeit only once and in footage missing from most recent releases.

-The term pornography is often synonymous with poor taste, with stupidity, but it doesn’t need to be that way.
+To be clear, the term ‘pornography’ is often used to indicate a lack of quality, a lack of taste but that’s not how I’m using it here.
 Female Vampire is certainly graphic, it certainly revolves around sexual set-pieces, but that’s not to suggest it’s without merit.
 In fact, I think it’s the most valuable of the films discussed here.
 It’s atmospheric, melancholic, even tragic.
 Irina is lonely and doomed to remain that way.
 She kills because she has to, not because she wants to, and when the possibility of love does present itself – in the form of our old friend Jack Taylor – it can only end one way.